Distributional Inverse Homogenization: Introduction

 Explaining the details of the two distributions $\dad$ and $\gem$ and the choice of $\sfD$ defines the basic methodology defined and deployed in this paper.
-The remainder of this section is organized as follows: Subsection~\ref{sec:litrev} reviews related work on the topics of generative modeling, distributional inference and homogenization; Subsection~\ref{sec:notation} highlights important notation.
+The remainder of this section is organized as follows: Subsection~\ref{sec:litrev} reviews related work on the topics of generative modelling, distributional inference and homogenization; Subsection~\ref{sec:notation} highlights important notation.
 In Section~\ref{sec:background} we provide background on homogenization and distributional inversion; Section~\ref{sec:methodology} then presents the proposed methodological contribution of this work, addressing \ref{con:C1} and explaining \eqref{eq:optp} in detail; Section~\ref{sec:1D_Per_Hom} is devoted to the 1D component of \ref{con:C1}.
-Section~\ref{sec:2D_per_hom} extends numerical investigation to the 2D periodic case and Section~\ref{sec:stoch_hom} in turn focuses on 2D stochastic homogenization; together these two sections address the 2D component of \ref{con:C1}, together with \ref{con:C2} and \ref{con:C3}.
+Section~\ref{sec:2D_per_hom} extends numerical investigation to the 2D periodic case, Section~\ref{sec:stoch_hom} in turn focuses on 2D stochastic homogenization, and Section~\ref{sec:elast} extends some of results to the case of elasticity; together these sections address the 2D component of \ref{con:C1}, together with \ref{con:C2} and \ref{con:C3}.
 Contribution \ref{con:C3} amounts to learning a judicious approximation of the forward homogenization map that makes evaluation of $\gem(\theta)$ orders of magnitude faster.